 CityNews Interview "Quite An Adventure: Immersive Theatre Experience in Montreal"

 Westmount Mag interview with Julia Ainsworth, Rosaruby Kagan and Irwin Rapoport

-Created with the support of Teesri Duniya Theatre in collaboration with IMPACTS - SSHRCfunded research project.
-1st recipient of the Playwrights Guild of Canada Mentorship Program (with dramaturgical feedback from Lib Spry).
+Created with the support of Teesri Duniya Theatre.
+Selected from a national competition as the first recipient of the Playwrights Guild of Canada Mentorship Program with dramaturgical feedback from Lib Spry).

 WAKE UP SLEEPING BEAUTY!

 One Act stage play for young audiences (ideal for ages 6-10)

 A modern adaptation for young audiences of “Little Briar Rose” by the Brothers Grimm, in the genre of choose-your-own-adventure.
 The audience teams up to wake up Princess Briar Rose and help her take action to save herself and restore her kingdom.

 Produced by The Live Action Theatre Project, directed by Rosaruby Kagan.
 Featuring Leigh Ann Taylor, Elisabeth Yale, William Ward and Lise Vigneault.
 Premiered at the Centaur Children’s Series (November 2015) and presented at the 2016 Shortstanding Festival, Springworks Festival (Stratford, Ontario), TADA Festival (Wakefield, QC), Hudson Village Theatre (Hudson, QC), and schools & theatres in the Montreal region in 2017.